-Prelude BWV 999 by Johann Sebastian Bach (1685-1750) – Sheet music or Tab for classical guitar.
+Prelude BWV 999 by Johann Sebastian Bach (1685-1750) – PDF Sheet music for classical guitar.
 Comes with both notation-only edition and tab edition.
 The level is mid to late intermediate (Grade 7).
 Originally for lute in C minor it adapts nicely when arranged for guitar in D minor.
-It was likely written on lute- harpsichord (lautenwerk), an uncommon instrument, and so it became popularly known as a Lute Suite.
+It was most likely written on lute- harpsichord (lautenwerk), an uncommon instrument, and so it became popularly known as a Lute Suite.
 The first appearance of the work was found in a collection of keyboard works collected by Johann Peter Kellner (1705-1772).
 That said, the Prelude aspect of the work is certainly in a style common to lutes works of the era.
 An unfingered edition is also available upon request.
 Here’s the YouTube Lesson Link if you want to watch it there.

-PDF Sheet Music or TAB Edition – Includes fingering, notation-only edition, and notation+TAB edition.
+My PDF Sheet Music Edition – Includes fingering, and both notation-only and tab editions.

 More info on Prelude BWV 999 by Bach